-1. Maintain the safety of oneself or others through appropriate behavior.

-2. Use appropriate respectful language or gestures towards other students and/or adults.
+- Maintain the safety of oneself or others through appropriate behavior. - 2.
+Use appropriate respectful language or gestures towards other students and/or adults.

 - 3. Display kind and pleasant behaviors towards others - 4.
-Promote and engage in a drug free and smoke free school environment/community while on campus and attending off campus events (as defined in NCGS 14-269).

-5. Promote and engage in a zero tolerance for weapons (as defined in NCGS 14-269) or powerful explosives as defined in G.S.
-14-284.1 on campus or while attending off campus events.

-6. Will model good choices to avoid physical aggression and inappropriate physical contact.

-7. Appropriately use school or personal property of others.

-8. Will engage in anti-harassment, intimidation, and bullying as defined by NC GS 115C-407.15

-9. Will remain on school grounds under the care and direction of the assigned staff/ faculty member except with expressed formal written permission of parent to teacher and Head of Lower School.
-Being outside the boundaries of the school campus will be construed as leaving school grounds.

-10. Exercise digital citizenship

-11. Help maintain a clean eco-friendly school by recycling when possible, cleaning up litter, report school property damage such as broken bathroom fixtures and writing on walls, and reporting damage to school materials.

-12. Remain in Dress Code
+Promote and engage in a drug free and smoke free school environment/community while on campus and attending off campus events (as defined in NCGS 14-269). - 5.
+Promote and engage in a zero tolerance for weapons (as defined in NCGS 14-269) or powerful explosives as defined in G.S.
+14-284.1 on campus or while attending off-campus events. - 6.
+Will model good choices to avoid physical aggression and inappropriate physical contact. - 7.
+Appropriately use school or personal property of others. - 8.
+Will engage in anti-harassment, intimidation, and bullying as defined by NC GS 115C-407.15 - 9.
+Will remain on school grounds under the care and direction of the assigned staff/faculty member except with expressed formal written permission from parent to teacher and Executive Director.
+Being outside the boundaries of the school campus will be construed as leaving school grounds. - 10.
+Exercise digital citizenship - 11.
+Help maintain a clean eco-friendly school by recycling when possible, cleaning up litter, report school property damage such as broken bathroom fixtures and writing on walls, and reporting damage to school materials. - 12.
+Remain in Dress Code on or off campus, during, or while going to or coming from, a school sponsored activity, the school bus.

-Disciplinary Consequences for Violation of the Student Code of Conduct on or off campus, during, or while going to or coming from, a school sponsored activity, the school bus.
+Disciplinary Consequences for Violation of the Student Code of Conduct